-Get Lost in a Maze Of Books at The Last Bookstore
+1. Get Lost in a Maze Of Books at The Last Bookstore

-The first place on my list is The Last Bookstore.
+The first place on my list is The Last Bookstore – one of the best bookstores in the world.
 Even though it’s the largest bookstore for old and new books in California, the atmosphere inside is very cozy and quiet.
 Whether you’re interested in fantasy books; romantic novels or non-fiction literature, The Last Bookstore offers something for everyone.

 Whereas the ground floor looks like a normal store, as soon as you climb the stairs to the upper floor you’ll find yourself in a real maze of bookshelves.
 A tunnel and a spyhole made of books are part of the adventurous labyrinth.

-Stop at The Historic Bradbury Building
+2. Stop at The Historic Bradbury Building

 The historic Bradbury Building became well-known thanks to the science-fiction movie “Blade Runner” which was filmed there.
 Although the five-story office building is open for the public, it’s neither allowed to use the elevators nor the stairs to go up.

-Try Different Food From All Around The World at Grand Central Market
+3. Try Different Food From All Around The World at Grand Central Market

 From eggslut to sticky mango rice or Mexican tortillas, there’s a big selection of international cuisine that offers something to eat for everyone.
 Not only the dishes are super yummy, but the prices are pretty affordable too.
 If you’re curious about what I tried, have a look at my vegan food guide.

-Take a Ride on The World’s Shortest Railway
+4. Take a Ride on The World’s Shortest Railway

 Just a stone’s throw from Grand Central Market is Angels Flight Railway, the world’s shortest railroad and a beloved landmark of the city.
-The railway had been closed for more than 30 years before it started operating again in August 2017 after it was used as filming location for the movie “La La Land”.
+The railway had been closed for more than 30 years before it started operating again in August 2017 after it was used as a filming location for the movie “La La Land”.

-Admire The Incredible Architecture of Walt Disney Concert Hall
+5. Admire The Incredible Architecture of Walt Disney Concert Hall

 Therefore he decided to construct a rather extraordinarily shaped concert hall without the usual straight walls.
 As a result, some people claim that the sound inside the main hall makes you feel transported into a violin.